andrecoimbra/ecg-classification-entropy/README.md

-# The use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records
+# ECG_Signal_Classification_entropy_of_recurrence_microstates

-This repository provides the code implemented in the use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records
+This repository provides the code implemented in the project entitled: "The use of entropy of recurrence microstates and artificial intelligence to detect cardiac arrhythmia in ECG records"

 Our study addresses the classification of cardiac arrhythmias, presenting a novel approach based on dynamical system techniques, specifically recurrence entropy of microstates and recurrence vicinity threshold, coupled with artificial intelligence.
 Leveraging a comprehensive 12-lead electrocardiogram open dataset with over 10,000 subjects and 11 distinct heart rhythms, our work stands out for its significant reduction in dataset dimensions (from 12x5000 to 12x2), enhancing the efficiency of machine learning algorithms for rapid and accurate analyses.